StephanPitois/StephanPitois/README.md

 Hi, I’m Stephan, a software engineer focused on frontend and full-stack development.

-This place is under renovation.
-Check back soon.
+All of my work so far has been closed-source under company accounts, so I’m now building a public portfolio here.

+It may be a bit empty for now, but please check again soon.

 <!--
 **StephanPitois/StephanPitois** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.